silalahi/slim-logger/README.md

 ```

-The code above will generate log file:
+The code above will create a log file:

 ```
 [INFO] 2015-12-21T01:30:58+07:00 |200|0.003357 sec|::1|GET /